 ARTICLE I – NAME

-The name of this organization shall be African American Faculty and Staff Organization.
+The name of this organization shall be the NC State African American Faculty and Staff Organization (AAFSO).

 ARTICLE II – PURPOSE

-The African American Faculty/Staff Organization (AAFSO) is an independent democratic organization seeking effective representation of issues primarily concerning the African American community at North Carolina State University.
-Its objective is to develop programs that inform and support faculty, staff, and students, and to provide opportunities for professional growth and advancement to all members of the African American community.
-AAFSO advocates issues concerning employment, professional advancement, equity, fairness, student success, and quality of life for the African American community at North Carolina State University.
+The African American Faculty/Staff Organization (AAFSO) is an independent, self-governing organization seeking effective representation of issues primarily concerning the African American community at North Carolina State University (NCSU).
+Its objective is to develop programs that inform and support NCSU faculty and staff, and to provide opportunities for professional growth and advancement to all members of the African American community.
+AAFSO advocates issues concerning employment, recruitment, retention, professional advancement, equity, fairness, and quality of life for the African American community at North Carolina State University.

 ARTICLE III – MEMBERSHIP

 All faculty and staff who are employees of North Carolina State University are eligible for Associate membership in AAFSO.
 Associate Membership is continuous as long as this affiliation continues.
 Inactive participation in this organization will in no way infringe upon or limit Associate membership.

 The AAFSO Executive committee will enact annual membership dues in an amount sufficient to conduct operations in fulfillment of the AAFSO purpose and mission.
 These dues will supplement all funding that may be provided by the university at large.